Nursing Schools in Florida - 2020 Rankings

 Baby Boomers comprise a full quarter of Florida’s population, and as they age, this demographic is going to require more and more health care-related services.
 Don’t forget, either, that a sizable percentage of the Sunshine State’s nursing workforce are Boomers: Forty-four percent of the state’s registered nurses are older than 50 and hope to retire within the next five to ten years, and that’s going to leave a huge demand for more recent graduates of accredited nursing schools in Florida.
 True, compared to many other states, RN salaries are on the low side in Florida; but living expenses are also lower, there’s no state income tax, and there are very few places in the country that are as warm and beautiful.

-Following are the 10 Best Accredited Nursing Schools in Florida for the Year - 2020
+Following are the 10 Best Accredited Nursing Schools in Florida for 2020

 1. University of Miami, Coral Gables